 2017 NEC 700.3 (F) is a new addition to the National Electrical Code that relates to legally required emergency power systems.
 In a nutshell, the provision requires the installation of a permanent means of connecting a temporary power source while the main emergency power source is taken offline for maintenance or testing.
 An excerpt of the new code is below.

 The easiest and most affordable solution to this new requirement is our Quick Connect Generator Tap Boxes.

 Our Generator Connection Boxes are available in three main configurations, which can be customized for your exact application.

 circuit breaker panel.
-This cost effective solutions provides the owners of existing buildings a way to quickly, safely and easily integrate a portable generator or load bank into their electrical system.
+This cost-effective solution provides the owners of existing buildings a way to quickly, safely, and easily integrate a portable generator or load bank into their electrical system.

 (F) TEMPORARY SOURCE OF POWER FOR MAINTENANCE OR REPAIR OF THE ALTERNATE SOURCE OF POWER.

 If the emergency system relies on a single alternate source of power, which will be disabled for maintenance or repair, the emergency system shall include permanent switching means to connect a portable or temporary alternate source of power, which shall be available for the duration of the maintenance or repair.
 The permanent switching means to connect a portable or temporary alternate source of power shall comply with the following: